Luxembourg City: Culture

 Despite the city's small size, it has several notable museums: the recently renovated National Museum of History and Art (MNHA), the Luxembourg City History Museum, the new Grand Duke Jean Museum of Modern Art (Mudam) and National Museum of Natural History (NMHN).

-The city of Luxembourg itself is on the UNESCO World Heritage List, on account of the historical importance of its fortifications.
-In addition to its two main theatres, the Grand Théâtre de Luxembourg and the Théâtre des Capucins, there is a new concert hall, the Philharmonie, as well as a conservatory with a large auditorium.
+In addition to its two main theatres, the Grand Théâtre de Luxembourg and the Théâtre des Capucins, there is the Philharmonie concert hall, as well as a conservatory with a large auditorium.
 Art galleries include the Villa Vauban, the Casino Luxembourg and Am Tunnel.

 Luxembourg was the first city to be named European Capital of Culture twice.
 The first time was in 1995.
-In 2007, along with the Romanian city of Sibiu, the European Capital of Culture was to be a cross-border area consisting of the Grand Duchy of Luxembourg, the Rheinland-Pfalz and Saarland in Germany, the Walloon Region and the German-speaking part of Belgium, and the Lorraine area in France.
+In 2007, along with the Romanian city of Sibiu, the European Capital of Culture was to be a cross-border area (Greater Region of SaarLorLux or Grande Région) consisting of the Grand Duchy of Luxembourg, the Rheinland-Pfalz and Saarland in Germany, the Walloon Region and the German-speaking part of Belgium, and the Lorraine area in France.
 The event was an attempt to promote mobility and the exchange of ideas, crossing borders in all areas, physical, psychological, artistic and emotional.

 Luxembourg City is also famed for its wide selection of restaurants and cuisines, including four Michelin starred establishments.

+UNESCO World Heritage Site

+The city of Luxembourg is on the UNESCO World Heritage List as City of Luxembourg: its Old Quarters and Fortifications, on account of the historical importance of its fortifications.
+The site is located mainly in Ville Haute (Uewerstad).

 Sport

 The ING Europe Marathon has been contested annually in the capital since June 2006.
 It attracted 11,000 runners and over 100,000 spectators during the 2014 edition.

 The Luxembourg Open is a tennis tournament held since 1991 in the capital.
 The tournament runs from 13 to 21 October.
 BGL BNP Paribas, one of the more famous sponsors in the world of tennis, was the contracted title sponsor of the tournament until 2014.

 The Stade de Luxembourg, situated in Gasperich, southern Luxembourg City, is the country's national stadium and largest sports venue in the country with a capacity of 9,386 for sporting events, including football and rugby union, and 15,000 for concerts.
 The largest indoor venue in the country is d'Coque, Kirchberg, north-eastern Luxembourg City, which has a capacity of 8,300.
 The arena is used for basketball, handball, gymnastics, and volleyball, including the final of the 2007 Women's European Volleyball Championship.
 D'Coque also includes an Olympic-size swimming pool.

-The two football clubs of the city of Luxembourg; Racing FC Union Luxembourg and FC RM Hamm Benfica, play in the country's highest league, the Luxembourg National Division.
+The two football clubs of the city of Luxembourg; Racing FC Union Luxembourg and F.C.
+Luxembourg City, play in the country's highest league, the BGL Ligue, and second-tier, Division of Honour, respectively.
 The Stade de Luxembourg hosts the Luxembourg national football team.